vanKvo/verity-portal/docs/architecture_decision_records/ADR-001-authentication-strategy.md

 ## Consequences
 - The frontend must securely store the JWT (preferably in memory or secure HTTP-only cookies eventually, but `localStorage`/`sessionStorage` initially for development).
 - Guest users will not have persistent database records, or will share a generic "guest" identity payload encoded entirely in the JWT.
-- We must implement JWT decoding and validation in FastAPI dependencies to protect Domain Layer endpoints.
+- We must implement JWT decoding and validation in FastAPI dependencies to protect feature-specific service endpoints.